anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - Practice by creating 2 or 3 pages of your own.
 - Automation is interacting with HTML.
 - Basic HTML is a must for Selenium.
+### XML
+XML stands for extensible Markup Language

+- used to carry data(transfer data)
+- Information packaged in organized manner/matter
+### Tutorial Resources:
+- w3school.com
+- youtube: Type: What is XML

 ## What is Static Testing?